Double auction: McAfee's mechanism

-Similarly to the trade-reduction mechanism, this mechanism is IR, TF, not BB (in the second case) and not EE (in the second case).
-Assuming that the values of the buyers and sellers are all bounded above zero, it is possible to prove that the loss of trade efficiency is bounded by 1/min(num-of-buyers,num-of-sellers).
+Similarly to the trade-reduction mechanism, this mechanism is IR, IC, WBB but not SBB (in the second case) and not EE (in the second case).
+Assuming that the values of the buyers and sellers are all bounded above zero, McAfee proves that the loss of trade efficiency is bounded by 1/min(num-of-buyers, num-of-sellers).

 Probabilistic reduction mechanisms

 Given a p∈[0,1], after the bids are submitted, use the Trade reduction mechanism with probability p and the VCG mechanism with probability 1-p.
-This mechanism inherits all the properties of its parents, i.e. it is IR and TF.
+This mechanism inherits all the properties of its parents, i.e. it is IR and IC.
 The parameter p controls the tradeoff between EE and BB: